kokkos/pykokkos/README.md

     pk.parallel_for(n, add, v=v, x=1)
 ```

-As with the thread ID, arguments must be type annotated.
-They can the
+As with the thread ID, arguments can be type annotated.
+They have to
-be passed via `parallel_for` using keyword arguments.
+be passed to `parallel_for` using keyword arguments.

 ### Other Examples